Feds release high-speed rail plan, rethinking 2 states

 The Federal Railroad Administration dropped the proposal from the latest version of a $120 billion to $150 billion master plan, released Wednesday, to rebuild the congested Northeast Corridor between Boston and Washington, D.C., over the next 30 years.

-Instead, the agency said it would continue studying options for adding track capacity in the 100-mile stretch from New Haven, Connecticut, to Providence, Rhode Island, and seek input from residents and officials in both states.
+Instead, the agency said it would continue studying options for adding track capacity and speeding service in the 100-mile stretch from New Haven, Connecticut, to Providence, Rhode Island, and that it's seeking input from residents and officials in both states.

-Democratic Sen. Richard Blumenthal declared the idea of tracks through historic Old Lyme and other communities on Connecticut's southeastern shoreline "dead on arrival" last December, when it was included in an earlier draft of the master plan.
+U.S. Rep. Joe Courtney, a Democrat, called the idea of running tracks through historic Old Lyme and other communities on Connecticut's southeastern shoreline "misguided," poorly conceived" and "untethered from reality."
+The FRA's retreat, he said, is a testament local residents' and town leaders' perseverance.

-The FRA said construction can't begin without the agreement of state leaders.
+Construction couldn't begin without the support and agreement of state leaders, FRA project manager Rebecca Reyes-Alicea said.

-"We proposed an informed option that we wanted to put on the table and get reaction," said Rebecca Reyes-Alicea, who is managing the Northeast Corridor project for the agency.
+"We proposed an informed option that we wanted to put on the table and get reaction," Reyes-Alicea said of the now-shelved plan.
 "We really see the study as a positive move in the right direction."

 The master plan Wednesday calls for enhancing capacity, performance and reliability on the Northeast Corridor through updated infrastructure, more trains and new tracks that would allow speeds of up to 220 mph.
 It's the first comprehensive look at the future of the 500-mile corridor, which handles about 2,200 trains and 750,000 passengers each day on commuter and intercity trains.

-The next steps will be deciding how the plan will be implemented and how it will be funded, Reyes-Alicea said.
+The next steps will be deciding how the plan will be implemented and how it will be funded, all while making sure construction doesn't cripple day-to-day operations, Reyes-Alicea said.

 The FRA estimates rebuilding the Northeast Corridor would cut travel times between Washington and New York by 35 minutes, to about 2 hours and 10 minutes, on the fastest trains and save more than an hour on trips between Boston and New York, which now take close to 4 hours.